 As an Amazon Associate I earn from qualifying purchases.

-These clean eating sweet potato mini hash browns are the perfect compromise between what you want and what’s good for you!
+These sweet potato mini hash browns are the perfect compromise between what you want and what’s good for you!

-Mini chef has been going through a phase lately where he’s been pretty particular about breakfast.
+Mini Chef has been going through a phase lately where he’s been pretty particular about breakfast.
 Normally, he loves a green smoothie in the morning, and I’m more than happy to oblige.
-But every so often he gets a little tired of the same thing every morning (can’t blame him), and he starts to complain about how he wants something else.
+But every so often, he gets a little tired of the same thing every morning (can’t blame him), and he starts complaining about how he wants something else.